espressif/esp-idf/examples/peripherals/adc2/README.md

 * program upload failure

-    * Hardware connection is not correct: run `make monitor`, and reboot your board to see if there are any output logs.
+    * Hardware connection is not correct: run `idf.py monitor`, and reboot your board to see if there are any output logs.
     * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

 For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
 We will get back to you soon.